Skip to content

 Create/Register a Docker Container Image

 This guide is meant to accompany the instructions for using containers in the PATh Facility.
 You can use your own custom container to run jobs in the PATh Facility, and we assume that those containers are built using Docker.
-This guide describes how to create your own Docker container "image" (the blueprint for the container).
-Once you have created your custom image, you will need to register the image as described further down in this guide.
+This guide describes how to create your own Docker container "image" (the blueprint for the container) and how to convert it to a Singularity/Apptainer image.

 For an overview and how to execute images in PATh, please see Containers - Overview